SAND-Lab/MEA-NAP/docs/meanap-methods.rst

     :align: center

-**Figure 4.1.
+**Figure 1.1.
 Effect of tetrodotoxin (TTX) on spikes detected by MEA.** Histogram (upper) of spiked detected and raster plot for three electrodes before TTX (left) and after TTX was added (to the right of the dashed line) abolishing all action potentials.

 Spike detection methods in the pipeline
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The pipeline offers multiple options for spike detection including template-based and threshold-based methods (Figure 4.1.1).
+The pipeline offers multiple options for spike detection including template-based and threshold-based methods (Figure 1.2).
 The template-based method uses a continuous wavelet transform to identify action potentials by their waveform.
 In our 2D primary murine cortical cultures, the template-based method outperforms threshold-based methods in both sensitivity and specificity (Dunn et al., FENS 2020, poster).
 However, depending on the signal-to-noise ratio and/or the fit of the template to action potentials in a recording, the template method may not perform well on all data.
 In this case we recommend using a threshold-based method.
 The user selects the standard deviation multiplier for detecting spikes.
 Minimum and maximum spike amplitudes are included to remove noise and large electrical artifacts.

 .. image:: imgs/spike_detection_methods.png
     :width: 400
     :align: center

+**Figure 1.2.
+Template- and threshold-based methods for spike detection.** Sample voltage trace (black) with colored arrows for spikes detected with different templates (blue) or thresholds (red).
+Sample template bior1.5 shown in blue box (inset).
+Spike amplitude thresholds based on the standard deviation (SD) are shown as dashed lines.
+Some spikes are detected by 1, 2 or 4 of the methods.

 **Threshold-based options**

-For each electrode in an MEA recording, the mean or median standard deviation of the voltage signal is calculated.
-In the threshold-based method used for this pipeline the user can set the standard deviation (SD) multiplier (e.g., 4.5, 5) as a threshold for detecting negative voltage deflections that exceed this threshold.
+For each electrode in an MEA recording, the median absolute deviation of the voltage signal is calculated.
+In the threshold-based method used for this pipeline the user can set the median absolute deviation (MAD) multiplier (e.g., 4.5, 5) as a threshold for detecting negative voltage deflections that exceed this threshold.
 As the spike detection is based on the amplitude, it does not distinguish between changes in voltage that have a waveform consistent with action potentials versus electrical noise.
 Maximum absolute threshold values are added to avoid counting large electrical artifacts as spikes.
 Minimum absolute thresholds can also be set by advanced users.
+Advanced users can also use thresholds based on standard deviation (SD) multipliers if desired.

 At a biological level, the threshold method also has a challenge when comparing activity between electrodes within a recording, or comparing recordings, where there is a low level of activity versus a very high level of activity.
 If there are infrequent spikes with a low noise level, the threshold multiplier based on the standard deviation will set the threshold for spike detection at a smaller absolute amplitude for detecting spikes.
 If there is a high firing rate of action potentials, or dense firing within the recording sensitivity of the electrode (increasing the background variation in voltage signal), this can increase the absolute amplitude for detecting spikes for the same standard deviation multiplier.
 This leads to action potentials that are the same absolute amplitude as those detected as spikes in electrodes, or recordings, with lower firing rates not being detected as action potentials in the electrodes, or recordings, with higher firing rate.
-To address this, the pipeline saves the absolute voltage for each electrode based on the standard deviation multiplier.
-If a TTX recording has been performed for the same culture, the absolute voltage for the standard deviation multiplier for each electrode can be used on the pre-TTX recordings to set a threshold based on the actual amplitude (rather than the SD).
+To address this, the pipeline saves the absolute voltage for each electrode based on the MAD multiplier.
+If a TTX recording has been performed for the same culture, the absolute voltage for the MAD multiplier for each electrode can be used on the pre-TTX recordings to set a threshold based on the actual amplitude (rather than the MAD) in the post-TTX recording.
+To compare pre- and post-TTX recordings using this approach, use the script at the end of the MEApipeline.m function (GUI mode off).

 The pipeline also produces plots of the voltage traces with spikes detected marked with arrows from a random selection of electrodes.
-These plots allow one to quickly visually inspect the quality of the spike detection **(Figure 4.1.1.1)**.
+These plots allow one to quickly visually inspect the quality of the spike detection **(Figure 1.3)**.
 Sample waveforms from single electrodes for the different methods are also plotted in the pipeline.
 Plots with comparison of the number of spikes detected over time are also produced.
 The pipeline allows multiple threshold multipliers to be run and these plots facilitate comparison and selection of the threshold for spike detection for downstream analysis.
 These plots are in the OutputData subfolder \1B_SpikeDetectionChecks organized by group and recording.

 .. image:: imgs/threshold_based_options_2.png
     :width: 700
     :align: center

-**Figure 4.1.1.1.** Evaluating spike detection at action potential scale in the pipeline.
-Sample 60 ms-long traces from 8 electrodes show individual spikes detected by a SD 3.5 threshold (red arrows).
+**Figure 1.3.
+Evaluating spike detection at action potential scale in the pipeline.** Sample 60 ms-long traces from 8 electrodes show individual spikes detected by a MAD 3.5 threshold (red arrows).

 **Template-based options**